KannonZenetism/the-red-archive/the-chronological-defense.md

 **Location:** `/red-archive/the-chronological-defense.md`
 **Status:** Confirmed

+> **Current precedence record:** *Precedence Documentation v2* [insert v2 Zenodo DOI / link].
+This entry is one view within that broader record.

 > **Language note (Value Neutrality):**
 > This record uses Zenetist diction.
-Legacy binaries like “true / false” are referenced only as historical labels and are translated where possible to **veracious / spurious**, **coherent / incoherent**.
-Directional terms use **acclivous / declivous** rather than “up/down,” **centropic / entropic** rather than “ascend/descend.”
+Legacy binaries like "true / false" are referenced only as historical labels and are translated where possible to **veracious / spurious**, **coherent / incoherent**.
+Directional terms use **acclivous / declivous** rather than "up/down," **centropic / entropic** rather than "ascend/descend."

 ---